 Today, people want to align themselves with brands they believe in and do meaningful work that’s worth their time and commitment.
 Beyond the standard benefits, things like culture, community, purpose, personal development, and growth are all deciding factors.
 If your brand hasn’t invested in these areas, you’ll find it much harder to entice people to work for you.

 3) How you treat your employees matters—to everyone.
 Whereas a brand’s “audience” was once just its customers, social media has increased transparency all around.
-Now a brand is communicating with a larger ecosystem, including employees, potential employees, customers, vendors, and industry.
+A brand is now communicating with a larger ecosystem, including employees, potential employees, customers, vendors, and industry.
 Bad behavior in any of those spheres will affect a brand’s reputation in all of them.

 Ultimately, these trends have forced us into a more sophisticated era of recruiting.
 If you want a strong brand, you need to invest in your people.
 Nurture your employees, create a place where people are proud to work, and they will help you create the brand you want.
 Luckily, focusing on employer branding is the most effective way to do this.

-1) Recruiting.
-Finding job candidates requires an investment time, energy, and resources.
+Finding job candidates requires an investment of time, energy, and resources.
 Hiring the wrong person is even more expensive.
 According to the U.S. Department of Labor, a bad hire can cost up to 30% of the employee’s first-year salary.

 Employer branding can make the hunt easier and much less costly.
 When you can tell your story effectively, show people why you’re different, showcase your culture, and give people an honest and authentic sense of who you are, you will entice the right kind of people to apply, saving you valuable time, money, and effort.

-2) Retention.
 It’s much more economical to keep your good employees than to go out and find new ones.
-According to the Work Institute’s 2017 Retention Report, turnover costs as much as 33% of a worker’s annual salary to replace.
+According to the Work Institute’s 2020 Retention Report, turnover costs an estimated 30% of a worker’s annual salary to replace.
 (Worse, if they leave to lend their talents to a competitor, you may lose your market share too.)

 A strong employer brand is a safeguard.
 The better your reputation, the less turnover you’ll have.